sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/_index.md

 Code formatting is an advanced feature that allows you to format your entire file as a post-editing action.
 The formatter is triggered by clicking Ctrl + Shift + F, or by selecting **Source** > **Format** in the editor's pop-up menu or top menu-bar.

-The code formatter settings can be tweaked through the the Studio's preferences.
-You can create your own formatting profile and edit it to your needs.
+The code formatter settings can be tweaked through the Studio's preferences.
+You can create your formatting profile and edit it to your needs.

 The Ruby code formatter provides control over the indentation-levels, blank-lines comments.

-As of version 3.0.4, the formatter also provides an ability to turn off and turn on formatting for a specific sections of code.
+As of version 3.0.4, the formatter also provides an ability to turn off and turn on formatting for specific sections of code.

 For example: